KelvinHere/mysql-basics/README.md

 `select avg(Total) from Invoice` - Returns average value of totals from invoice table `select round(avg(Total),2) from Invoice` - Same as above but rounds to 2 decimal places `select sum(UnitPrice * Quantity) from InvoiceLine where InvoiceId = 2;` - Sum function returns sum in this case from InvoiceLine2
+`select Track.Name, sum(InvoiceLine.UnitPrice * InvoiceLine.Quantity) from Track inner join InvoiceLine on Track.TrackId = InvoiceLine.TrackId where Track.Name = "The Woman King"` Sum of all of this track sales

+## Group by
+select Album.Title, count(*) from Track inner join Album on Track.AlbumId = Album.AlbumId
+group by Track.AlbumId;

+* This groups by album id. the output is Album name along with a count of identical AlbumIds on each track

+select AlbumId, min(UnitPrice) from Track group by AlbumId;

+* This groups all items with the same AlbumId and returns the ones with the cheapest UnitPrice - You could join Album onto Track to pull the album name instead of just the Id for this

+select AlbumId, round(sum(UnitPrice), 2) from Track
+group by AlbumId;

+* This will group all AlbumIds and calculate the sum of each

 C2
 `select Track.Name as TrackName, Genre.Name as GenreType from Track inner join Genre on Track.GenreId = Genre.GenreId where Genre.Name = 'Jazz';`